7AtAri/ergonomic_pose_detect/learning_from_images/README.md

 ### 4.5 Evaluation

 Since our 3 classes are balanced we used accuracy as a final metric.
+These are the confusion matrices for our final four models.
+The results of the scoring model were that bad, that we did not follow up on them.

  <img src="https://github.com/7AtAri/ergonomic_pose_detect/blob/main/learning_from_images/src/plots/confusion_matrices.png" width="600px"/>